the-big-bad-wolf/zebra-launcher/README.md

 ## Installation

-To install the Zebra App:
+To install the Zebra Launcher:

 1. Download the installer for your operating system from the Github releases [here](https://github.com/ZcashFoundation/zebra-app/releases/tag/v0.0.0-alpha.1).
 2. Run the installer